dcyoung23/msba504-fa24/resources/demos/4_Create_Database.md

 ```
 These statements will drop all of the tables if they already exist.

+{: .tip }

+The `CASCADE` parameter in the `DROP TABLE` statement will automatically drop objects that depend on the table but this is one example of SQL functionality that only exists in some relational database systems.

 ### Create ERD in pgAdmin
 Now that we have a database with all of the tables and constraints, we can reverse engineer the ERD from the logical database.
 Right/Secondary click on the `university` database and select ERD for Database.
 This will create a new tab with an ERD.
 You can rearrange the entities around for a cleaner organization of the ERD.